About the Disabilities Law Program

 Eligibility for Services

-The Disabilities Law Program includes seven advocacy programs serving individuals with disabilities.
-Qualifications for each program are described in detail under the “Disabilities Law Programs and Program Priorities” tab.
+The Disabilities Law Program includes eight advocacy programs serving individuals with disabilities.
+Qualifications for each program are described in detail in the “Disabilities Law Programs and Program Priorities” section below.

 Applying for Services

-If you have a legal problem that is related to your disability, you should call the CLASI office nearest you.
-The voice/tty phone numbers in each county are:
+If you have a legal problem that is related to your disability, you should call the Community Legal Aid Society, Inc. (“CLASI”) office nearest you.
+The voice/TTY phone numbers in each county are:

 PADD – Protection and Advocacy for Individuals with Developmental Disabilities